-Look at the dollar symbol for the cell C2 ($C2$) that means the cell C2 is absolutely referred.
-If you copy paste the cell C5 to the below cell it will not change.
+Look at the dollar symbol for the cell C2 ($C2$) which means the cell C2 is absolutely referred.
+If you copy-paste the cell C5 to the below cell it will not change.
 Only B5 will change to B6, not the C2.

 However, in Relative References, all the cells keep changing but in Absolute Reference in excel whichever the cells locked with the dollar, the symbol will not change.